Applications of trigonometry in navigation and astronomy

 Astronomy Determination of distances between celestial bodies and prediction of movements of celestial bodies.

-Angular calculations Evaluation of viewing angles for better accuracy in maritime and aerial navigation.
+Angular Calculations Evaluation of viewing angles for better accuracy in maritime and aerial navigation.

-Understanding trajectories Analysis of orbits and trajectories of satellites based on trigonometric principles.
+Understanding Trajectories Analysis of orbits and trajectories of satellites based on trigonometric principles.

-Satellite positioning Use of trigonometry to determine exact position using GPS satellites.
+Satellite Positioning Use of trigonometry to determine exact position using GPS satellites.

 Importance of Trigonometry in Navigation